crukci-bioinformatics/ppms_wrapper/README.md

 1. We do not want to hard-code an API key (especially since the code is hosted on a public GitHub repository).
 But we don't want to have to supply it for each operation, either.
 Maybe a config file on disk somewhere (outside of the HTTP hierarchy)?
+Answer: save it as part of the plugin's configuration data.
 1. How do we prevent saving of an invalid cost code or email address?
 I guess we allow the issue as a whole to be saved, but reject the saving of the custom value, and post a message to the user.
+Wrong... see next point.
+1. New theory on saving cost codes / researcher emails: For cost codes, the field must be blank or a known cost code; nothing else is accepted.
+For emails, we'll accept unknown emails, but warn about them.
+Then refuse to bill for them when the time comes.
 1. Refreshing the email -- Raven id mapping list currently does not check if the email address in PPMS has changed.
 Doing so would require separate REST calls for each Raven ID (i.e. several hundred calls).
 But it's possible that they might change.
 Maybe the Rake task should check (run manually) but the automatic refresh shouldn't.
+1. If the researcher email isn't valid, what should we do?
+Not bill for the time (but warn)?
+Use the group leader?
+Not allow unknown emails?

 #### Notes